What is a gangway loading platform?

 Not only is equipment and property damaged when the tanker pulls away from the gangway, but personnel is also at risk of injury or even death.
 INRS lists fall from height the second highest cause of work-related fatal accidents.
 While most gangways or loading platforms use some type of fall protection such as guardrails, accidents still occur.

 In addition, it is common for tanker trucks to carry flammable or corrosive liquids which makes the safe loading/unloading of this material imperative for both the personnel and facility.

-The first step in preventing pull-aways at gangways systems is to be proactive.
-Don’t wait until a tanker has pulled away during the unloading/loading process and has caused equipment damage, product loss, or an injury before looking to prevent this type of occurrence.
+The first step in safeguarding against pull-aways at gangways systems is to be proactive.
+Don’t wait until a tanker has pulled away during the unloading/loading process and has caused equipment damage, product loss, or an injury before looking to reduce this type of occurrence.

 Mitigate the risk

 Mitigate the risk of a pull-away from occurring by installing the necessary equipment on the gangway system to reduce any accidents from occurring.
 Railings, communication systems, and interlocks are all examples of equipment that can greatly reduce risks.

 Communication is essential for a safe loading or unloading process to take place.
 Ensure tanker drivers and loading personnel can clearly and effectively communicate with each other throughout the entire process.

 By forcing a step by step loading procedure, loading operations can be carried out safely without damage to personal or equipment.
 One way to force a sequential loading process to be followed is through an interlocking safety system.
 These systems can ensure that tankers cannot pull away from gangway loading structures while loading is taking place due to the forced sequential process these interlocks require.